Paul Butterfield: Paul Butterfield Blues Band

-Later Butterfield Blues Band

-In spite of its success, the Butterfield Blues Band soon changed its lineup.
-Arnold and Davenport left the band, and Bloomfield went on to form his own group, Electric Flag.
-With Bishop and Naftalin remaining on guitar and keyboards, the band added bassist Bugsy Maugh, drummer Phillip Wilson, and saxophonists David Sanborn and Gene Dinwiddie.
+The Butterfield Blues Band changed its lineup, with Arnold and Davenport leaving the band, and Bloomfield going on to form his own group, Electric Flag.
+The band added bassist Bugsy Maugh, drummer Phillip Wilson, and saxophonists David Sanborn and Gene Dinwiddie.
 This lineup recorded the band's third album, The Resurrection of Pigboy Crabshaw, in 1967.
-The album cut back on extended instrumental jams and went in a more rhythm and blues-influenced horn-driven direction, with songs such as Charles Brown's "Driftin' Blues" (retitled "Driftin' and Driftin'"), Otis Rush's "Double Trouble", and Junior Parker's "Driving Wheel".
-The Resurrection of Pigboy Crabshaw was Butterfield's highest-charting album, reaching number 52 on the album chart.
+It was Butterfield's highest-charting album, reaching number 52 on the album chart.
 Most of this lineup performed at the seminal Monterey Pop Festival on June 17, 1967.

-On its next album, In My Own Dream, released in 1968, the band continued to move away from its roots in Chicago blues towards a more soul-influenced, horn-based sound.
-With Butterfield singing only three songs, the album featured more band contributions.
+The band's next album, In My Own Dream, released in 1968, continued to move away from the band's Chicago blues roots towards a more soul-influenced, horn-based sound, with Butterfield singing only three songs.
 It reached number 79 in the Billboard album chart.
 By the end of 1968, both Bishop and Naftalin had left the band.
 In April 1969, Butterfield took part in a concert at Chicago's Auditorium Theater and a subsequent recording session organized by record producer Norman Dayron, featuring Muddy Waters backed by Otis Spann, Mike Bloomfield, Sam Lay, Donald "Duck" Dunn, and Buddy Miles.
 Such Waters warhorses as "Forty Days and Forty Nights", "I'm Ready", "Baby, Please Don't Go", and "Got My Mojo Working" were recorded and later released on the album Fathers and Sons.
-Waters commented, "We did a lot of the things over we did with Little Walter and Jimmy Rogers and Elgin [Evans] on drums [an early configuration of Waters's band] ...
+Waters commented, "We did a lot of the things over we did with Little Walter and Jimmy Rogers and Elgin Evans on drums [an early configuration of Waters's band] ...
 It's about as close as I've been [to that feel] since I first recorded it".
 To one reviewer, these recordings represent Paul Butterfield's best performances.